13th - 17th July

 - Disclose if they or their children have been abroad in the last 21 days.

 - We will bring organic soap that can be used if and when we are near a river to wash our hands.
 If we are not in a water-based environment, each child will be invited to use their own personal hygiene belongings whenever they choose to, but especially after any physical contact.

 - We will reduce physical contact where possible, and encourage the group to practice asking for, and setting physical boundaries

-- We will continue to serve tea ceremony with wild tea, however, we will not be sharing the tea to drink ourselves, but to serve the tea as a practice of gratitude to the natural environment, offering the tea to the soil.
+- We will continue to serve tea ceremony with wild tea, however, please know the girls are in full power to participate in the tea ceremony even if they choose not to drink the tea, and instead serve the tea as a practice of gratitude to the natural environment, offering the tea to the soil.

 Does my child have to wear a face mask during the programme?

 No, not at all.
 In fact, we would be very happy that the girls to take masks off so they may breathe the fresh forest air!
 If you and your daughter decide they wish to wear a mask during the programme, that would also be welcome.
 We encourage all to do what they need to feel comfortable and safe.